1. Gautama Buddha was born in __________.

 Explanation: He converted King Devanampiya Tissa and established Buddhism there.

-36. The Fourth Buddhist Council was held at:
+36. The Fourth Buddhist Council was held at__________.

 A) Kashmir